ngx-lib/multiselect/docs_app/content/guide/observable.md

   <code-pane title="app/observable-async.component.html" path="observable/src/app/observable-async.component.html"></code-pane>
 </code-tabs>

 ## 1. Manual subscription:
-This is the easiest way to to use observable data in multiselect .Just subscribe to an observable, collect data from it and pass the collected data as input to multiselect.
-All other functionalities will work the same because we have used observable to subscribe to it and collect all the data required for multiselect.
+You can retrieve a data from observable but when its come to providing that dataset to multiselect, you would give it directly once you recieved its value.
+That can happen by subscribing to an observable, collect data from it and pass the collected data as `Input` binding to multiselect.

-Demo showing multiselect data fetched from observable and rendered.
+### Demo

 <ms-observable-async-update></ms-observable-async-update>